What is the value of the tropical rainforest?

 The second is the driving force behind much of the current deforestation of tropical rainforests through crops and livestock farming.
 However, what is the value of the tropical rainforest in its natural state?

 The opportunities and resources the rainforest and other biomes or ecosystems offer are widely known as goods and services.
-In this case, goods are the things that can be directly obtained from the rainforest.
-Services are benefits the rainforest can offer to people and the environment.
-Examples of goods and services are shown in the table below.
+In this case, goods are things that can be directly obtained from the rainforest, and services are benefits the rainforest can offer to people and the environment.
+The table below shows examples of goods and services.

 What goods are supplied by the tropical rainforest?